DetectiveStrings/FakeNetworkGenerator/README.md

 This lib is mainlly written to generate network trrafic(using virtual interface , or using wlan interface and interact with the environment) with any scenario so the person can analyse and learn the skill that he wants to.

-I'll be happy if anyone wants to add more features or edit anyone to improve the performance
+I'll be happy if anyone wants to add more features or edit anything to improve the performance

 ## About Liberary Files
 This lib is consents of 3 files.